 You’ll receive orientation in the city center with information on public transport, parking and trails.
 Antiquity, the Middle Ages and Renaissance can be found here one on the other.
 Admire monuments, experience culture, shopping, eating and drinking, here you will find everything that holds body and soul together.

-i will inform you how to organize an afternoon in the city center.
+We will inform you how to organize an afternoon in the city center.

 Duration of the visit: at least a half day